johnmee/mykeebs/readme.md

 Raise: Symbols on top row, symbols on left home row, opening brackets on right home, cut/copy/paste/undo on lower left row, closing brackets on right
 Hold(D): Cursor navigation on the right hand, modifiers on left Hold(V): GUI shortcuts on right hand
-Function Key layer from raise 2 key
+Function Keys layer from Raise+1 key
+Adjust Layer with reset, volume, keyboard lighting, and lock.
 GUI key on lower 2 key

 Bit of a mess generally as I have to use macOS at work (planckez), but use ubuntu linux at home (niumini) and would like them to use the same keys for